Learn why schools across the country are using dedicated K-12 cloud application security technology to protect students and staff

 Cloud application security solutions provide school IT administrators with three key functions:

-- Visibility into what’s going on within the cloud application.
+Cloud application security provides K-12 IT teams with visibility into what’s going on within the cloud application.
 This gives you the ability to know who is doing what within the applications, as well as what information and images are being sent, received, stored, shared or viewed.

-- Control over activities and behavior, driven by policies.
+System admins in K-12 school districts that use a cloud application security platform gain control over activities and behavior, driven by policies.
 This includes the ability to detect, alert on, and block activities that violate relevant regulations and school policies.

 Examples of Cloud Application Security Vendors